evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 Two different screen setups are available on the Toyota bZ4X AWD.

 The standard layout has the following configuration.
-Behind the steering wheel is a digital instrument cluster, and in the center console, there is one screen at the top of the center console.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
 The touch screen behind the steering wheel integrated into the dashboard is 7 inches large.
 The touch screen at the top of the center console is 8,9 inches large.

 The optional  layout has the following configuration.
-Behind the steering wheel is a digital instrument cluster, and in the center console, there is one screen at the top of the center console.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
 The touch screen behind the steering wheel integrated into the dashboard is 7 inches large.
 The touch screen at the top of the center console is 12,3 inches large.

 <figur>